xtendui/xtendui/src/gatsby/markdown/components/slider/other.md

 ## Expand

-To disable and expand a slider use `.slider.slider--expand` also within media queries.
+To disable and expand a slider use `.slider.slider-expand` also within media queries.

 <demo>
   <demovanilla src="vanilla/components/slider/expand">